flutter/website/src/content/platform-integration/web/faq.md

 cached version of your app (cached by the browser or CDN) for the duration defined by your cache headers.
-This can lead to users using a version of your app that are incompatible with changes that have been deployed backend services.
+This can lead to users using a version of your app that are incompatible with changes that have been deployed to backend services.

+### How do I bust the web cache after each deployment?
 If you wish to defeat these cache headers after each deployment, a common technique is to append a build ID of some sort to the links of your static resources, or update the filenames themselves.